cds-snc/notification-planning/.github/ISSUE_TEMPLATE/offboarding.md

 Present checklist is here to help us track progress and completion of this.

-**Done when** :  PM has checked that all access has been revoked and all documentation, respsonsibilities have been transferred
+**Done when** :  PM has checked that all access has been revoked and all documentation, respsonsibilities have been transferred, and [audit document](https://docs.google.com/spreadsheets/d/1nqRmotJvNY_ftNwr5R7_tk2HKrveNRBA-R77kNTU-FM/edit#gid=0) has been updated.

 #  Transfer files and meetings